libvips/build-win32/7.24/README.md

 	ftp://ftp.gnome.org/pub/GNOME/binaries/win32/dependencies/zlib_1.2.4-2_win32.zip \
 	ftp://ftp.gnome.org/pub/GNOME/binaries/win32/dependencies/zlib-dev_1.2.4-2_win32.zip

-Edit the ~/dev/build-win32/7.24/clean.sh script and update the versions for nip2 and vips.
-They currently default to 7.24.5-1 run
+Edit the ~/dev/build-win32/7.24/clean.sh script and update the versions for vips.
+They currently default to 7.24.5 run

-	cd ~/dev/build-win32/7.24/
+	cd ~~/dev/vips-win32/7.24
-	~/dev/build-win32/7.24/unpack.sh
+	~/dev/vips-win32/7.24/unpack.sh

 BUILD
 =====
-	~/dev/build-win32/7.24/jhbuild --file=jhbuildrc --moduleset=vips.modules build libvips
+	~/dev/vips-win32/7.24/jhbuild --file=jhbuildrc --moduleset=vips.modules build libvips

 PACKAGE
 =======
-	~/dev/build-win32/7.24/package-vipsdev.sh
+	~/dev/vips-win32/7.24/package-vipsdev.sh

 UPLOAD YOUR PACKAGE
 ===================
-Assuming everything has worked perfectly up to this point, you will find vips-dev-7.24.5-1.zip all packaged up and ready to go.
+Assuming everything has worked perfectly up to this point, you will find vips-dev-7.24.5.zip all packaged up and ready to go.
 You might upload it to your favorite server via scp like this:
-	scp ~/dev/build-win32/7.24/vips-dev-7.24.5-1.zip <YOURID>@<YOURSERVER>:/your/favorite/directory
+	scp ~/dev/vips-win32/7.24/vips-dev-7.24.5.zip <YOURID>@<YOURSERVER>:/your/favorite/directory

 CLEAN UP
 ========
 It is always good to clean up after yourself!
-	~/dev/build-win32/7.24/clean.sh
+	~/dev/vips-win32/7.24/clean.sh

 OTHER NOTES
 ===========